rigazilla/hotswig/README.md

 ## Requirements

-* a prebuilt of the C++ client (build with the same compiler version we want to use)
+* a prebuilt of the C++ client (build with the same compiler version we want to use).
+It should be unpack under ./prebuilt to use the default settings.
 * swig 2.8.11